 Cape Romain NWR provides critical habitat and protection for a vast array of wildlife that include many bird species of concern and threatened and endangered species such as the Red knot, Piping plover, and American Oystercatcher.
 Refuge beaches provide the largest nesting density for the northern population of the threatened Loggerhead sea turtle outside of the state of Florida.
 The refuge supports the endangered Red Wolf Species Survival Plan, with habitation for captive wolves at the Sewee Visitor and Environmental Education Center.

 Cape Romain's lands and waters are important for people as well as wildlife.The refuge is steeped with a rich maritime and coastal history as evidenced by ancient Native American shell mounds, archeological remains of a 1700's look-out tower, and two 1800's lighthouses both listed on the National Register of Historic Places.
 Today, people come to see and learn about the cultural history and enjoy the many recreational activities.
-Local commercial fishermen continue to earn their livlihoods in refuge waters.
+Local commercial fishermen and women continue to earn their livlihoods in refuge waters.

 Cape Romain NWR collaborates with the concession to provide cultural and ecology tours in the refuge.
 Four times annually, there is a tour to Lighthouse Island where you can view two historic lighthouses built in 1827 and 1857.
 Both lighthouses are listed on the National Register of Historic Places.

 Offered once annually in late Fall is the Long-billed curlew expedition, an exciting adventure through the estuaries to spot the uncommon curlew.
 The Bulls Island alligator tour, a guided walk over island dikes to sight these ancient reptiles, also occurs in the Fall.